-The members of our audit committee are , and . is the chair of the audit committee.
+Effective upon the effectiveness of the registration statement of which this prospectus forms a part, the members of our audit committee are Mr. Rosen, Dr. Hill and Mr. Paull.
+Mr. Rosen is the chair of the audit committee.
 Our audit committee's responsibilities will include:

-- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - · overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from that firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures;

-- · monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our internal audit function; - overseeing our risk assessment and risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, if any, our independent registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by Securities and Exchange Commission, or SEC, rules.
+- · appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - · overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from that firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our internal audit function; - overseeing our risk assessment and risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, if any, our independent registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by Securities and Exchange Commission, or SEC, rules.